- Entertainment and Media»

 - Gibson USA hardshell case with silver block-letter WHO stencil

-Derek Trucks SG
+4. Gibson Derek Trucks SG

-Derek Trucks is one of the modern stars of the Gibson SG.
+Derek Trucks is one of the modern stars of the Gibson solid guitar.
 Besides being a fine guitarist, who's been well known among his fellows since he was still a child, and being a Grammy award winner for his Derek Trucks Band, he's also married to another fine guitarist, Susan Tedeschi.
 The two and their band-mates form the Tedeschi Trucks Band.

 Lets not forget here that Derek had also been a part of the legendary Allman Brothers Band.
 You could say his southern blues rock credentials are very strong.
 Derek has already been thought by readers of Rolling Stone magazine to be, on two different polling occasions, one of the best one hundred guitarists of all time.